theOtherLuke/nordlynx-router/README.md

 Add iptables rules and save:
 ```
 $ # mark all connections from LAN for acceptance by nordvpn rules, in my case enp6s19
+$ # you can set the comment to whatever value you want, or just leave it out
 $ iptables -t mangle -A PREROUTING -i enp6s19 -j CONNMARK --set-mark 0xe1f1 -m comment --comment nordvpn
+$
 $ # basic forwarding rules, use nordlynx as WAN
 $ iptables -t nat -A POSTROUTING -o nordlynx -j MASQUERADE
 $ iptables -A FORWARD -i enp6s19 -o nordlynx -m state --state RELATED,ESTABLISHED -j ACCEPT
 $ iptables -A FORWARD -i enp6s19 -o nordlynx -j ACCEPT

 $ # save the rules so they are persistent
 $ iptables-save > /etc/iptables/rules.v4
 ```

-Test internet connetivity on host.
+Test internet connectivity on host.

 **Step 6:**